Cheesy Rice Pilaf–When You’re Tired of Plain Rice

 - CHICKEN BROTH: Homemade stock is the best but certainly not a necessity.
 Substitute canned chicken broth if it’s more convenient, or use a bouillon cube or powder to make broth.

-- BAY LEAF: You might be tempted to leave this one out, but it adds lots of wonderful flavors.
+- BAY LEAF: You might be tempted to leave this one out, but it adds many wonderful flavors.
 According to tastingtable.com, “the closest match to the herb is a mixture of dried thyme and oregano; a quarter teaspoon per leaf gets the job done.”

 - PEAS: Unless you have fresh peas, frozen peas are my first, second, and third choice.
 Otherwise, leave them out.